abhishekchouria-codes/pong-game-python/README.md

 ---

+### 3. Features
+- Two-player paddle control for competitive play
+- Ball movement with realistic bounce mechanics
+- Collision detection with paddles and walls
+- Scoreboard to track points for each player
+- Lightweight, beginner-friendly arcade recreation

+---

-### 3. Technologies Used
+### 4. Technologies Used
 - Python 3
 - Turtle Graphics – for rendering and visuals
 - Object-Oriented Programming (OOP) principles

 ---

-### 4. Controls
+### 5. Controls
 - Player A: Use **W** (up) and **S** (down) keys to move the left paddle
 - Player B: Use **Up Arrow** and **Down Arrow** keys to move the right paddle
 - Ball bounces automatically; score increases when the opponent misses